- 1 Tyrant Xerxis

 Drawbacks and Downsides

-- He's medium based so hard to screen.
+- He's medium based, so is hard to screen.

 - He does nothing to help with accuracy.